openfga/rfcs/20231214-listUsers-api.md

 | ...     | member   | ...            |
 | group:N | member   | user:jon       |

-If a deveoper were to call
+If a developer were to call
 ```
 ListUsers({
   object: "group:1",